 Morocco is a country rich in sounds and smells, culture and charm.
 Flights from the UK are not only frequent to Marrakech Menara but also extremely cheap.
-Plus it’s a fairly quick flight at just over 3 1/2 hours from London, making it a great option for some winter sun when you don’t have a huge budget.
+With the Air Arabia flights now from London Gatwick, getting to Fez has also never been easier.
+It’s a fairly quick flight at just over 3 1/2 hours from London, making it a great option for some winter sun when you don’t have a huge budget.

 Start with a few days in Marrakech, spending your days wandering the winding streets of the medina and souks.
 Accommodation ranges from the traditional riads with their interior courtyards and refreshing plunge pools to the grander options found in the Palmeraie, such as Selman with its imposing gardens and 80-metre swimming pool.